 Our MSc Data Science and its Applications is a conversion course, designed for students with only a little prior experience of university-level mathematics and statistics, who want to be part of our fast-growing digital economy (students with no exposure to university-level mathematics may consider our MSc Applied Data Science).
-This course will place you at the core of data science, with the application of theory and methods to real-world problems, including the use and exploitation of big data.
+This course places you at the core of data science, with the application of theory and methods to real-world problems, including the use and exploitation of big data.

 The course introduces you to programming with the R language and as well as text analytics.
 Relational databases and SQL are developed and used for relevant applications from humanities, life sciences, linguistics, marketing and social science.
 The course encourages statistical thinking by data visualisations and guides you to develop your creativity within a scientific framework.